Waterfall on Carrick Creek

 11-12-06 - I finally made it Table Rock State Park in upstate South Carolina in the autumn of 2006.
 There are more waterfalls in the park than I realized and there's more to do than just see waterfalls, so for more detailed info please visit the official web site here.
 You might want to click until you find the map and print out a copy.
 It's not much, but better than nothing.

 Directions: For these waterfalls, you need to go in the West Gate entrance.
 It's accessed from Hwy 11 between Hwy's 178 and 276.
 Coming from 276, it'll be on the right side of Hwy 11.
 Turn right on West Gate Rd, drive a short distance and turn right at the fee station.
-It's $2 per adult, ages 15 and under get in for free.
+It's $5 per adult, $3 for kids ages 6 -15.
+Kids 5 and under get in for free.
+If you plan on visiting several of the SC state parks in the span of a year, I suggest getting one of the South Carolina State Parks passports.
+It will pay for itself after a very few visits.
 The main parking area is up a ways on the right, across from the Nature Center.
 The trails begin behind the Nature Center.

 The first waterfall you will encounter is right at the trailhead (pictured above).
 If you have or want to bring someone with limited mobility to a waterfall, this is a good spot.
 On a warm day I suspect you'll have a lot of company, though.
 Just above this is another small falls with a smaller one coming in from Green Creek to the right.